02 Dec

 4. Does this perspective revive a sense of importance and purpose in the local gathering of the saints?

 6. Re-read 1 Peter.
-How does this illustration provide insight into Peter’s message to his readers?
+How does this illustration provide insight into the corporate understanding Peter’s message to his readers?

 8. Do we allow ourselves to be transformed so that we prioritize being part of God’s plan and purpose for the world, joining the collective community of believers as essential and active participants?